 Captain Marvel tells the story of Carol Danvers, an Air Force pilot who gains superpowers due to a cosmic accident.
 Starring Brie Larson, the 2019 film will adapt Earth's Mightiest Hero from the pages of Marvel Comics to the big screen and see the popular character join the ranks of the MCU.
-With the film's production in full-swing, we're running down all the updates you need—from casting news to when the first trailer will arrive.
+The marketing push for the next Marvel movie has now begun, so we're running down all the updates you need—from casting news to when the first trailer will arrive.

 - Release Date: March 8, 2019

-- Cast: Brie Larson, Samuel L. Jackson, Jude Law, Ben Mendelsohn, DeWanda Wise.
+- Cast: Brie Larson, Samuel L. Jackson, Jude Law, Ben Mendelsohn.

 - Director: Anna Boden, Ryan Fleck

 - Writers: Nicole Perlman, Meg LeFauve, Geneva Robertson-Dworet